Falmouth-Games-Academy/comp110-worksheet-2/README.md

 			while length of player_guess is not equal to length of secret_word do: player_guess <- input word
 			end while

+			//number of (failed) attempts is increased by 1 and the similarity score is reset for the next attempt

 			attempts <- attempts + 1
 			similarity <- 0
 	end while